 Erosion is the geological process in which materials are worn away and transported by natural forces such as wind or water, and streams are very efficient agents of erosion.
 The faster the water is flowing, the larger the particles that can be kept in suspension and transported within the flowing water.
-However, as Swedish geographer Filip Hjulström dis-covered in the 1940s, the relationship between grain size and the likelihood of a grain being eroded, transported, or deposited is not as simple as one might imagine.
+However, as Swedish geographer Filip Hjulström dis-covered in the 1940s, the relationship between grain size and the likelihood of a grain being eroded, transported, or deposited is not as simple as one might imagine (Fig. 6.3.1).
 Consider, for example, a 1 mm grain of sand.
 If it is resting on the bottom, it will remain there until the velocity is high enough to erode it.
 However, once it is in suspension, that same 1 mm particle will remain in suspension as long as the velocity does not drop below 10 centimeters per second (cm/s.)
-For a 10 mm gravel grain, the velocity is 105 cm/s to be eroded from the bed but only 80 cm/s to remain in suspension (Earle, 2019).
+For a 10 mm gravel grain, the velocity is 105 cm/s to be eroded from the bed but only 80 cm/s to remain in suspension (3).

 The Hjulström-Sundborg diagram showing the relationships between particle size and the tendency to be eroded, transported, or deposited at different current velocities.

+Figure 6.3.1.
+The Hjulström-Sundborg diagram showing the relationships between particle size and the tendency to be eroded, transported, or deposited at different current velocities.
 Steven Earle.
-CC-BY 4.0 International
+CC-BY 4.0 even more significant.

-On the other hand, a 0.01 mm silt particle only needs a velocity of 0.1 cm/s to remain in suspension but requires 60 cm/s to be eroded.
-A tiny silt grain requires a higher velocity to be eroded than a grain of sand that is 100 times larger.
-For clay-sized particles, the discrepancy is even more significant.
 In a stream, the most easily eroded particles are small sand grains between 0.2 mm and 0.5 mm.
 Anything smaller or larger requires a higher water velocity to be eroded and entrained in the flow.
-The main reason for this is that those small particles, especially the tiny grains of clay, have a strong tendency to stick together, so they are challenging to erode from the stream bed (Earle, 2019).
+The main reason for this is that those small particles, especially the tiny grains of clay, have a strong tendency to stick together, so they are challenging to erode from the stream bed (3).